Best TV shows on NOW TV to watch now (October 2020) - TheNewsTrace

 The Third Day

-From Utopia creator Dennis Kelly, this suspenseful miniseries follows Sam (Jude Regulation), a person drawn to a mysterious island off the English coast, solely accessible when the tide is out, the place he comes throughout a bunch of weird islanders who’ll protect their traditions at any price.
+From Utopia creator Dennis Kelly, this suspenseful miniseries follows Sam (Jude Regulation), a person drawn to a mysterious island off the English coast, solely accessible when the tide is out, the place he comes throughout a gaggle of weird islanders who’ll protect their traditions at any value.

-With a 12-hour reside occasion and a 3rd half starring Naomie Harris because the island’s new outsider within the works, now’s the time to get into this tense drama, with a supporting forged that features Katherine Waterston, Paddy Considine and Emily Watson.
+With a 12-hour stay occasion and a 3rd half starring Naomie Harris because the island’s new outsider within the works, now’s the time to get into this tense drama, with a supporting solid that features Katherine Waterston, Paddy Considine and Emily Watson.
 Watch The Third Day on NOW TV.

 I Hate Suzie